tmitz/queue/README.md

 module.

-Consumers must declare a queue name to consume from (by calling `consume_from_queue`) and and define a `#process` method which receives a message.
+Consumers must declare a queue name to consume from (by calling `consume_from_queue`) and define a `#process` method which receives a message.

 For example: